The Kinleven Yacht Mast Ladder is a simple and stable solution which will allow you to climb your mast solo and with minimal preparation.

 We also strongly recommend, for this purpose, using a separate halyard from the one used to hoist the ladder.

-Our current favourite is one of our prototype harnesses attached to a spare halyard using a sliding Klemheist, and a Pole Strap.
+Our by-far favourite is a full body harness attached with a looped or circular safety line to a spare halyard using a sliding Klemheist, and a Pole Strap.

 Getting those maintenance tasks done aloft can be inconvenient if you can’t get them done without competent crew present to winch you up and lower you back down safely.